 - James Joyce Museum (Dublin): At the edge of the sea in the Dublin suburb of Sandycove, this Martello tower was home to Joyce for a short time, and he based a character on his host, Oliver St. John Gogarty, described in Ulysses as "stately, plump Buck Mulligan."
 The museum was opened in 1962, and its interior has been restored to look as it did when Joyce was here, along with plenty of memorabilia, including Joyce's walking stick and guitar.

 - St. Patrick's Cathedral (Dublin): Jonathan Swift tickled and horrified the world with his vicious wit.
 He shook up political establishments with his sarcasm, and nauseated the English-speaking world with his suggestion that people should dine on Irish babies.
 While kicking up such a stir, he was dean of St. Patrick's Cathedral, which sponsored and supported him through it all.
 He is buried here alongside his longtime companion, Stella Johnson.

-- County Sligo: With its many connections to the beloved poet W. B. Yeats, this county is a pilgrimage destination for Yeats fans.
-The poet's writing was shaped by the landscape and people in this farming region, and many of its monuments -- including Lough Gill, Glencar Lake, Ben Bulben Mountain, and Maeve's tomb -- appear in his poetry.
-There are also several museums housing first editions, photographs, and other memorabilia, and Yeats's dark and somber grave is in Drumcliff.
+- County Sligo: With its many connections to the beloved poet W. B. Yeats, this county is a pilgrimage destination for poetry fans.
+The landscape shaped the poet's writing, and many of its landmarks—Lough Gill, Glencar Lake, Ben Bulben Mountain, Maeve’s tomb—appear in his verse.
+Be sure to visit Yeats’s dark and somber grave in Drumcliffe.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.